 While the government works toward these goals, you will have the opportunity to defend yourself.
 A smart, dynamic, aggressive defense can make a massive difference in the path your criminal health care fraud case takes.
 The best course of action is to hire an experienced criminal defense lawyer to take the lead.

-At Suhre & Associates, LLC, our legal team has decades of combined experience handling complex federal matters, including healthcare fraud.
+At Suhre & Associates DUI and Criminal Defense Lawyers, our legal team has decades of combined experience handling complex federal matters, including healthcare fraud.
 When you call us for help, we will rely on our experience and in-depth knowledge of federal law and procedure as we build your defense.

 We’ll begin with a thorough independent investigation into your alleged offense.
 Whenever necessary, our attorneys will enlist the help of experts so that we’re working with the best possible information.
 We’ll gather evidence and comb through whatever the government provides during the discovery phase, searching for anything to help bolster your defense.
 We’ll raise any legitimate defense on your behalf.
 That could include: